Tao Li: Events between 2008 and 2012

 On 1 November 2008 at the FINA/Arena Swimming World Cup in Singapore, Tao achieved gold in the 100 metres short-course (25 metres) butterfly, and the following evening a bronze in the 50 metres butterfly in a personal-best time of 25.93 seconds.
 She repeated her feat in the 100 metres butterfly at the Stockholm leg of the competition on 11 November, and in Berlin on 15 November when she set a competition record with a time of 56.28 seconds.
 Tao was named the inaugural The Straits Times Athlete of the Year 2008, and came second in Today newspaper's 2008 list of athletes of the year.

 Tao participated in the 25th Southeast Asian Games in Vientiane, Laos.
 On 10 December 2009, she took the gold in the 200 metres backstroke in a time of 2 minutes 17.12 seconds.
 Three days later, she was part of the winning 4 x 100 metres medley relay team with Roanne Ho, Shana Lim and Quah Ting Wen, and on 14 December she broke her own 2005 Games record in the 200 metres butterfly in a time of 2 minutes 13.49 seconds.
 As she chalked up five wins, including the 100 metres backstroke and butterfly events, these were her most successful Games to date.

 On 18 November 2010, Tao won Singapore's first gold medal at the 2010 Asian Games in Guangzhou, China, in the 50 metres butterfly.
 Her time of 26.10 seconds was a personal best as well as a national record.
 She had achieved silver in the 100 metres butterfly on 13 November.

 2012 Summer Olympics

 Tao competed for Singapore at the 2012 Summer Olympics in London.
 In the women's 100 metres butterfly she reached the semifinals held on 28 July, but with a time of 58.18 seconds did not do well enough to join the eight swimmers who advanced to the finals with times below 58 seconds.
 The next day, in the women's 100 metres backstroke, she bettered her national record with a time of 1 minute 1.6 seconds but did not advance beyond the heats, ranking 26th out of 45 swimmers.

+After the 2012 Olympics, Tao decided not to compete for the 2016 Summer Olympics.

+Tao Li Swimming Club

+In 2016, Tao launched her swimming academy, Tao Li Swimming Club, at Temasek Club.